Barchok-Kiposmet/Barchok-Kiposmet/README.md

-- 👋 Hi, I’m @Barchok-Kiposmet
+- 👋 Hi, I’m Patrick Barchok Kiposmet
-- 👀 I’m interested in learning how to code
 - 🌱 I’m currently learning Devops and SRE
 - 💞️ I’m looking to collaborate on such topics as relating to the aforementioned
 - 📫 How to reach me on barchokpatrick@gmail.com